hechoendrupal/drupal-console-book/vn/commands/generate-form.md

 ## Available options
 Option | Details
 -------|-------------
---module | Tên module.
+--module | The Module name.
---class | Tên lớp của form
+--class | The form class name
---form-id | ID của form
+--form-id | The Form id
---services | Nạp các dịch vụ từ container.
+--services | Load services from the container.
 --config-file | Add a config file
---inputs | Tạo các đầu vào trong một form.
+--inputs | Create inputs in a form.
 --path | Enter the form path
 --menu-link-gen | Generate a menu link --menu-link-title | A title for the menu link